allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 [which does not block all operations on given database during index creation](https://www.mongodb.com/docs/v3.6/core/index-creation/).
 In case where _destination database_ is newer or equal than MongoDB 4.2, the `{ background: true }` option is ignored, and [optimized index build is used](https://www.mongodb.com/docs/manual/core/index-creation/#comparison-to-foreground-and-background-builds).
-In both scenarios index rebuild does not block synchronization process, improving overall migration times.
+In both scenarios rebuilding indexes does not block _synchronization_ process, improving overall _migration_ times.

 #### Application modules